ec-europa/europa-component-library/src/systems/ec/specs/components/page-header/docs/usage.md

 ## Breadcrumb: Best practice

-The breadcrumb is a standalone component that is always on top of the header
+The breadcrumb is a standalone component that is always on top of the header.

 ## Page title: Best practice